scottlamb/moonfire-nvr/design/time.md

 terminated, the final frame has unknown duration.

-As described in [schema.md](schema.md), Moonfire NVR saves RTSP video streams into roughly one-minute "recordings", with a fixed rotation offset after the minute in the NVR's wall time.
+As described in [schema.md](schema.md), Moonfire NVR saves RTSP video streams into roughly one-minute *recordings,* with a fixed rotation offset after the minute in the NVR's wall time.

+See the [glossary](glossary.md) for additional terminology.
+Glossary terms are italicized on first use.

 ## Overview

-Moonfire NVR will use the RTP timestamps to calculate video frames' durations.
-For the first segment of video, it will trust these completely.
-It will use them and the NVR's wall clock time to establish the start time of the recording.
-For following segments, it will slightly adjust durations to compensate for difference between the frequencies of the camera and NVR clock, trusting the latter to be accurate.
+Moonfire NVR will use the RTP timestamps to calculate video frames' durations, relying on the camera's clock for the *media duration* of frames and recordings.
+In the first recording in a *run*, it will use these durations and the NVR's wall clock time to establish the start time of the run.
+In subsequent recordings of the run, it will calculate a *wall duration* which is up to 500 ppm different from the media duration to gently correct the camera's clock toward the NVR's clock, trusting the latter to be more accurate.

 ## Detailed design